tylim88/FirelordJS/README.md

 Using CommonJS Firelord with Firebase v9.17.0 and beyond break most of the build tools because of this [Firebase issue](https://github.com/firebase/firebase-js-sdk/issues/7135?notification_referrer_id=NT_kwDOAE_D9bI1OTAzNjg1MTE2OjUyMjc1MDk#issuecomment-1518194548)

-Non ESM has the highest compatibility which is why it is the default package.
+Pseudo ESM has the highest compatibility which is why it is the default package.
 If you see `cannot use import statement outside a module` error, please install the CommonJS version with

 ```bash